An Unpublished Project

 Esther Bell McMillan Hanna

 Esther Bell McMillan was born 24 June 1824 in Canonsburg, Pennsylvania.
 Within a month of marrying Rev. Joseph Anderson Hanna, the couple were traveling to Oregon.
-Rev. Anderson’s dream was to form a Presbyterian Colony in Oregon.
+Rev. Hanna’s dream was to form a Presbyterian Colony in Oregon.
 Esther Bell McMillan died 6 Aug 1878, leaving two young daughters.